undrafted/browsergames/README.md

-## Me trying to build browser games that someday will break the internet (or at least your browser)
+### Me trying to build browser games that will break your browser